What is urticaria?

-- Acute viral infection—upper respiratory infection, viral hepatitis, infectious mononucleosis, mycoplasma
+- Acute viral infection — an upper respiratory infection, viral hepatitis, infectious mononucleosis

-- Drug pseudoallergy—aspirin, nonselective nonsteroidal anti-inflammatory drugs, opiates, radiocontrast media; these cause urticaria without immune activation
+- Drug-induced urticaria due to pseudoallergy — aspirin, nonselective nonsteroidal anti-inflammatory drugs, opiates, radiocontrast media; these cause urticaria without immune activation

 - Bee or wasp stings

-- Widespread reaction following localised contact urticaria—eg rubber latex
+- Widespread reaction following localised contact urticaria — rubber latex

 Severe allergic urticaria may lead to anaphylactic shock (bronchospasm, collapse).